Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

 ## Filled vs Outlined

-Outline icons are the default.
-Filled icons are reserved to navigation only.
+Outlined icons are the default.
+Filled icons are reserved for navigation only.

 <Stack gap='400'>
   ![Shopify’s admin interface with search open, showing a few results that use different icons like a person, a tag, or an inbox, to differentiate the types of results.](/images/design/icons/icons-creating-filled-vs-outline-1@2x.png)